jemc/slides-pony/notes.md

 Each of these paradigms has its advantages and disadvantages, and they each have their place in our applications - so why should we have to choose?

-However, remember that Synchronization was not a safe pattern for concurrency, but rather a way to reduce concurrency where we needed to.
+However, remember that Synchronization was not a safe pattern for concurrency, but rather a *workaround*, a way to *reduce*  concurrency where we needed to.

 We want to maximize concurrency, so let's leave Synchronization behind for now, and see if we can create our applications without it.